vavrajan/STBS/README.md

 The topics are then ordered (and plotted in this order) by the difference between these two party means.

-Next, we also wish to compare the variability of ideological space between STBS model with fixed and with topic-specific idelogical positions.
+Next, we also wish to compare the variability of ideological space between STBS model with fixed and with topic-specific ideological positions.
 Script `analysis/compare_variability_of_ideal_term.py` provides several aspects, in which these two could be topic-wise compared.
 In the end, we decided for the variability induced by both ideological corrections eta and ideological positions, named with `eta_ideal_variability`.
 It is computed by multiplying location estimates for eta and ideal and reducing this 3D tensor along author and word axis into variances for each topic.
+A nice barplots for this comparison including labels for the topics is created by `barplot_eta_ideal_variability.R`.
+These labels were assigned after exploration of the wordclouds containing the most relevant terms.

 ### Regression summary plots using R